bryanwyk/data-structures-algorithms/notes.md

 * At its most basic level, bubble swap does both iterations entirely (best and worst case time complexity is O(N^2)).
 The following optimisations can be made:
     * Add 'swapped' boolean to stop iteration if list is already sorted.
     * Only traverse within the inner loop up to the point where elements are unsorted.
 Keep track of the index of where the unsorted elements end.

+### 2nd Sort: Selection Sort
+> 1. Start at position of the leftmost element X.
+> 2. Traverse to find the minimum element in the rest of the list.
+> 3. Swap with X.
+> 4. Move one position to the right.

+* Invariants
+    * After every traversal, the **smallest** yet unsorted element gets to its final place.
+* Time complexity:
+    * Best and worst case is O(n^2).

 ## 4. Search